 Developing IT Services and Service Offerings

-Deploying and operating software services is short of providing customers with an added value on top of these components.

 For each EGI Platform (i.e. Core Infrastructure, Cloud Infrastructure & Collaboration Platform), IT Services need to be developed that encapsulate a number of software services at given service levels into concise and coherent activities.
 Frequently, these IT Services may cross platform borders (for example, a Cloud Service may include VM sharing capabilities provided by the Collaboration Platform), introducing functional dependencies.

 These need to be aligned with the needs of the customers of these services and platforms.
 While most of them will be designed around technical services, addressing Community Platform providers, some of them are addressing direct end user needs (e.g. an IT service developed around the Audio Conferencing system).